mmeendez8/mmeendez8.github.io/_projects/2021_cache_docker.md

         run: pytest tests
 ```

-If we check the execution times for these two jobs, we see that the Docker action took less than two minutes while the Conda job lasted up to ~8 minutes.
-Well, we know now how to use our own image for continuous integrations in Github Actions.
-But... **we manually need to build and upload our docker image** when we want to add a new dependency to our conda environment or when we want to modify our Dockerfile.
-This is bad and this was the main motivation that lead me to write this post so let's see how can we avoid this.
+If we check the execution times of these two jobs, we see that the Docker action took less than two minutes, while Conda's job lasted up to ~ 8 minutes.
+Well now we know how to use our own image for continuous integrations on Github Actions.
+But ... **we need to manually build and load our docker image * when we want to add a new dependency to our conda environment or when we want to modify our Dockerfile.
+This is bad and this was the main motivation that led me to write this article, so let's see how we can avoid it.

 {:refdef: style="text-align: center;"}
 ![](/assets/projects/2021_cache_docker/time_comparison.png)